cleecoloma/reading-notes/Code-201/class-10.md

 ### The JavaScript Debugger.
 1. How would you describe the JavaScript Debugger tool and how it works to someone just starting out in software development?
+  > JavaScript Debugger tool is
 2. Define what a breakpoint is.
 3. What is the call stack?

+### Things I want to learn more about.
+1. I know there a JavaScript try catch statement where it lets you proceed with the remainder of the code even if there's an error inside it.